yousef-rafat/RustyChat/README.md

 - `&help`: Displays a list of available magic commands and their descriptions.

 ### Future Commands:
-RustChat is under active development, and more magic commands may be added to extend its capabilities.
+RustyChat is under active development, and more magic commands may be added to extend its capabilities.
 Stay tuned for updates!